 In Sammy Baloji’s photography, architecture and the human body are considered as marks of social history, sites of memory, and witnesses to operations of power.
 In a wider sense, his work questions our past and present.
 It brings us to reflect on our actions and their consequences.
 Image archives constitute a central part in his photographic approach.
-Through their analysis and confrontation of the present context he creates a dialog between past and present.
+Through their analysis and confrontation of the present context, he creates a dialog between past and present.
 In the Congolese school curriculum, the colonial period is subject to little documentation, despite being the time when photography was introduced to the country.
 Furthermore, the biggest image database on Congolese history is located in Belgium at the MRAC (Royal Museum of Central Africa) where very few Congolese can gain access to it.

 Kumbuka !
 (Remember ! in Swahili) is a project that aims to create and develop an interactive website, presenting both archive and current images of DR Congo.
-These images will come from various sources: family albums, private collections and Congolese photographers’ past and current work.
+These images will come from various sources: family albums, private collections, and Congolese photographers’ past and current work.
 The goal of Kumbuka‘s project is to open up an opportunity for dialogue.
 This platform will be a space to report, react and reflect upon the country’s colonial and post-colonial history.
-The necessity to publish archive images online, stems from a need to reclaim the country’s history and to allow for another version to be made widely available.
-Through commenting and creating a dialog between all citizens in the country these photographs will be contextualised by those who had lived or known stories about these images.
-New images are as important as the archive, they show a reflection, a critique on the political, economical and social conditions in the country while providing a view from inside, and a space for self representation of the country’s history.
+The necessity to publish archive images online stems from a need to reclaim the country’s history and to allow for another version to be made widely available.
+Through commenting and creating a dialog between all citizens in the country these photographs will be contextualized by those who had lived or known stories about these images.
+New images are as important as the archive, they show a reflection, a critique on the political, economical and social conditions in the country while providing a view from inside, and a space for self-representation of the country’s history.
 Kumbuka ! can be the basis for social critique as well as an investigative tool.
-Its images, along with their comments and context can play an educative role, informing, generating powerful emotional response and stimulating public debate.
+Its images, along with their comments and context can play an educative role, informing, generating a powerful emotional response and stimulating public debate.
 By setting up an online database of archive and current images, a resource for reflection and debate will be created for journalists, historians and society to reflect upon.
-This project will make the questioning of larger national issues possible, while including that debate within a global context.
+This project will make the questioning of larger national issues possible while including that debate within a global context.

 About the artist